dennislee928/dennis-s-note-vault/ietls sprint/Intro paragraphs.md

 **Why is this happening, and what effects does this trend have on society?**

 It has long been debated why fewer youth choose to become school teachers in many countries.
 Some people think it's difficult to find what causes youth's resist to be a teacher.
-Indeed, there are reasons explaining this phenomenon
+Indeed, there are reasons explaining this phenomenon, and there are also negative consequences

 ---